brson/basic-http-server/README.md

 ## Installation and Use

-**Note that `basic-http-server` is not production-ready and should not be used in production.
+**Note that `basic-http-server` is not production-ready and should not be exposed to the internet.
 It is a learning and development tool.**

 Install with `cargo install`: